by Arthur W. Pink (deceased, 1952)

 Matthew 17 furnishes us with an illustration of the Apostles being unable to perform a desired miracle because of their failure to meet the proviso attached to the promise we are here considering.
 There we read of a certain man coming to Christ on behalf of his sorely-vexed son, begging the Saviour to have mercy on him, and saying, “I brought him to Thy disciples and they could not cure him” (v.
 16).
 After the Lord had healed the demon-possessed youth, His disciples asked why they had been unable to perform this miracle.
 His answer is instructive, for it definitely confirms what we have said above: “And Jesus said unto them, because of your unbelief: for verily I say unto you, If ye have faith as a grain of mustard seed, ye shall say unto this mountain, Remove hence to yonder place, and it shall remove; and nothing shall be impossible unto you” (v.
 20).
 We must next inquire wherein did this faith to work miracles differ from any other kind of faith?
 The answer: It rested on an entirely different foundation.
 In the first place, it could only be exercised by those who had been specially endowed by supernatural power to work miracles, which pertained alone to Christ’s servants at the beginning of this Christian era.
 And in the second place, such faith had to rely implicitly upon the specific promises which Christ had made unto such, namely, that upon their counting on His assistance to enable them thereto, He would infallibly make good His word respecting the same.
 The same thing may be seen, as pointed out in an earlier paragraph, in the promises recorded in Mark 16:17, 18.
 Such were quite distinct from that faith which secures eternal life, resting upon quite another sort of promise.
 In proof of what has last been said we refer to Acts 3.
 There we read of the beggar who had been lame from his birth asking alms of the Apostles as they were about to enter the Temple.
 To him Peter said, “Silver and gold have I none, but such as I have give I thee: in the name of Jesus Christ of Nazareth rise up and walk” (v.
 6, and cf. “in My name” in Mark 16:17).
 Later, in explaining to the wondering bystanders what had happened, Peter, after charging them with delivering up the Lord Jesus to Pilate, declared that God glorified His Son adding, “and His name, through faith in His name, hath made this man strong” (Acts 3:16).
 Peter, then, had definitely acted faith upon such promises as had been given to the Apostles in Matthew 21:21, 22, and Mark 16:17, 18, etc.

-Faith to perform miracles not the same as saving faith and one did not require the other: Judas worked miracles but did not have saving faith.
+Faith to perform miracles not the same as saving faith: Judas worked miracles but did not have saving faith.
 Modern believers have saving faith but no warrant to exercise faith to perform miracles

 Saving faith consists of the heart’s appropriation of the Gospel: it is laying hold of Christ Himself as He is offered therein to poor sinners: it is trusting in the mercy of God in the Redeemer.
 But the faith to perform miracles could only be effectually exercised by those to whom special promises for the working of such had been given.
 Christ had endowed the Apostles with supernatural powers and had given assurance that He would assist them In the bringing of wondrous signs to pass for the glory of His name and the extension of His kingdom.
 And that promise of His was to be the ground of their faith.
 Thus, their faith had as definite and sure ground to rest upon as ours today in connection with eternal life.
 Nevertheless the former was vastly inferior to the latter.
 Judas had the one, but not the other.
 Hence Paul declares that it was possible in those days to have faith so as to “remove mountains” and yet be destitute of a holy love (1 Cor.
 13:2).